Brendan-Bruner/OOAnimal/README.md

 #Util
 ---

 Several data structures have been written using CObject.
-Their documentation is available wit github pages at [bandren.github.io/CObject](http://bandren.github.io/CObject)
+Their documentation is available with github pages at [bandren.github.io/CObject](http://bandren.github.io/CObject)